 Want to make a special request for yourself or someone else?
 Try one of these in the comments section!

 Step 6: Freedom!
-I get to the other side of isolation and will donate the £2000 when it comes through.
+I get to the other side of isolation and will donate the £2000 when it comes through. [**Update: I have now paid this in advance to take advantage of Pears Foundation's time-limited donation matching!**].
 I'll have a little gathering in Oxford on 5/6 August to celebrate and pull in the last few coins for the fundraiser, then will set off to explore the UK on a big camping trip for what's left of the summer break.

 (Step 7: The struggle continues).
 This fundraiser is a small drop in a very big ocean.
 The equity gaps in this pandemic are terrible chasms, reflecting global inequality that permeates deeply and in which I am complicit.
 Let's keep efforts going, keep compassion for all in our hearts, support those who strive for change, and lobby our governments to share vaccines, resources and technology, and reduce inequality and suffering.